fhumbertodf/dicionario/Textos6.md

 anything suspicious, but I know that there are lots of noises that are harmless.
 That
-tree that taps on my window still frightens me sometimes, but I'm a lot braver now than I was the first time that I stayed home alone.Article #147 Family What does the word "family" mean to you?
+tree that taps on my window still frightens me sometimes, but I'm a lot braver now than I was the first time that I stayed home alone.*

+## 147 Family

+>*What does the word "family" mean to you?
 The easiest way to define family is to talk about who you are related to.
 Usually, there is a mom and a dad and children who are brothers and sisters.